 I nearly spit out my gum when Todd taps my shoulder from behind.

-Marcus eyes Todd on the elevator ride to Holcomb’s floor, obviously uneasy in the presence of the biggest, blackest dude he’s probably ever seen.
+Marcus eyes Todd on the elevator ride to Holcomb’s floor, obviously uneasy in the presence of probably the biggest dude he’s ever seen.
 None of us break the ice.
 Inside Holcomb’s room the curtains are pulled, the lights are off, the television blares.
 An adjoining room can be seen through an open door to our left.
 Todd tells us Holcomb is “out getting some exercise”.

 My eyebrows go up.

 “Don’t worry, he just needed to walk the halls.
 Long drives make him fidgety.”

 This is never done, at least as it was explained to me.
 Her Majesty never went anywhere without protection.

 “Why the hell isn’t he being flanked?”

 “Because that would draw unwanted fucking attention, that’s why.
 He’s fine.
 Blake is with him.
 Sit down.”

 I sit.
 Marcus doesn’t.
 He tears his eyes off his shoes and gapes at me.

 “So here’s the thing.
 I’ve been a member of Holcomb’s inner circle since… for a couple of years now.”